unlhcc/job-examples/julia/README.md

 # Running julia scripts on HCC Clusters

-This example shows how to submit jobs to run julia scripts on HCC's clusters using a basic "Hello World!" script.
+This example shows how to submit jobs to run julia scripts on HCC's clusters using examples from [JuliaGPU](https://cuda.juliagpu.org/stable/tutorials/introduction/#Your-first-GPU-computation)

-To run this example, use the `sbatch` command to submit `python.submit`
+To run this example, use the `sbatch` command to submit `julia_cpu.submit` or `julia_gpu.submit`

-# GPU Example Job

-Before you submit the julia_gpu.submit script, you will need to install CUDA in an interactive job first.